morskyjezek/digcur/activities/exercise-openrefine.md

 ## Setup

 You will need to install OpenRefine, which can be downloaded at http://openrefine.org/download.html.
-The below information was written using OpenRefine 2.8 (November 2017 release).
+The below information was written using OpenRefine 2.7.

 ### Installation